espressomd/espresso/doc/sphinx/advanced_methods.rst

     the Bjerrum length,

 :math:`{k_\mathrm{B}T}`
-    | the thermal energy given by the product of Boltzmann’s constant
+    | the thermal energy given by the product of Boltzmann's constant
       :math:`k_\text{B}`
     | and the temperature :math:`T`,